-Bibao and the Basque country are a wealthy region.
+The Basque country is a wealthy region.
 It won’t be the first choice for expats seeking a cheaper lifestyle – Bilbao is the fifth most expensive city to live in Spain.

-However, the lifestyle it offers is superb, and once you sort out your accommodation and utility bills, day-to-day living expenses aren’t so outrageous.
+However, its lifestyle is superb, and once you sort out your accommodation and utility bills, day-to-day living expenses aren’t so outrageous.

-The city has the world’s biggest covered market with all kind of produce on offer.
+The city has the world’s biggest covered market with all kinds of produce on offer.
 So, if you are a gourmet of great food, Bilbao will be your paradise.

 There are all kinds of shops in Bilbao too, from typical high street shops mainly along Gran Via, to modern shopping centres and high-end stores around Plaza Moyúa, to tiny boutiques and arty shops in the old town.

-The Bilbao area is home to some first-class surfing beaches, and they are not overcrowded with eager surfers from all over the world.
+The Bilbao area is home to some first-class surfing beaches, uncrowded and attractive to eager surfers worldwide.

 The Costa del Sol is one of Andalucia’s main treasures and attracts many tourists, professional expats and retirees keen to get their share of sunshine and an exciting Mediterranean lifestyle.